socketsupply/sockets.sh/src/docs/guide-fte.md

 ## Create Socket App
+[Create Socket App](https://github.com/socketsupply/create-socket-app) is similar to React's `Create React App`, it will help you build native apps for mobile and desktop with Svelte, Reactjs, Vuejs and others!
-This is similar to React's `Create React App`.
-The idea is that it provides a few basic boilerplates and some strong opinions so you can get coding on a production-quality app as quickly as possible.
+The idea is to provides a few basic boilerplates and some strong opinions so you can get coding on a production quality app as quickly as possible.
+## Quick Overview
 ```bash
 $npx create-socket-app -h